Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

                MacroDisassembly.subst(iop);
 ```

-The primary purpose of generating **X86Macroop** instance for parsed macroop is
-to provide an information about the parsed macroop.
-The end goal of parsing the
-macroop is to generate CPP implementation for that macroop that can be executed
-by the processor pipeline.
-Therefore, macroop defined in DSA format is parsed to
-python class, and this python class will be translated into CPP implementation
-at the end.
-Therefore, GEM5 collects all information about the macroop such as
-microops consisting of the macroop and utilize them to generated CPP class.
-It's worth highlighting that X86Macroop Python class defines a method called
-'add_microop.'

 ### microopClasses <a name="microopDict"></a>
-Since one macroop can consists of multiple microops, parsing one macroop is
+As one macroop can comprise multiple microops, the process of parsing a macroop
-closely related with parsing microops consisting of the macroop.
-Therefore,
+is intricately connected to parsing the microops that make up the macroop.
-the assembler should be aware of which microops exists in the target architecture.
+Consequently, the parser needs to be aware of the microops present in the target
+architecture.
+This underscores the importance of passing the **microopClasses**
-That's the reason why **microopClasses** python dictionary is passed to the
+Python dictionary to the MicroAssembler.
-MicroAssembler.

 ```python
 #src/arch/x86/isa/microops/base.isa